 When serum ferritin is measured, it is the protein that is being measured, not the iron.
 So a serum ferritin measure tells you how many little protein balls are there but not how much iron they actually contain.

 The other interesting thing to note is that ferritin is made within cells and is not made in the blood.
 So it seems that for ferritin to get into the blood it has to come out of the body’s cells (with very limited evidence if any, according to these authors, of any regulated ferritin secretion mechanism in mammals).
 This leads to the hypothesis that the elevated serum ferritin seen during inflammation is due to leakage from damaged cells into the blood.

 The paper goes on to talk about the relationship between serum ferritin and liver iron stores, which are considered the gold standard for assessing body iron stores.
 While serum ferritin is usually related to liver iron in ‘normal humans’ that don’t have inflammatory disease, serum ferritin can both under and over-estimate liver iron stores where some form of inflammatory disease is at play.

 Meaning it is not necessarily a good indicator of overall iron status.
 These authors suggest serum (‘soluble’) transferrin receptor (sTfR) as being much more useful.

-Anyway, there is a lot to take in and I have only had one read over and would need to read it many times to fully appreciate all of the content.
-The simple point I want you to take away is that serum ferritin is not necessarily an indicator of iron overload from high dietary iron and may instead be an indicator of inflammation.
+The simple takeaway is that serum ferritin is not necessarily an indicator of iron overload from high dietary iron and may instead be an indicator of inflammation.
 Maybe the chicken came first… or was it the egg??

-Here’s a direct link to the article mentioned above: https://pubs.rsc.org/
+Here’s the direct link to the article mentioned above: https://pubs.rsc.org/